skiselev/flock-v2/Assembly_Instructions.md

   * C9 has “150” marking
 * Solder DIP sockets for the U2 – U5 ICs.
 Double check the orientation of the sockets.
 The notch on the socket should match the notch on the PCB’s silkscreen.
 Solder two opposite pins first, making sure that the socket sits flat on the PCB.
-Check the orientation and the alignment, fix as needed, then solder the rest of the pins.
-Note that soldering the socket for U2 is optional.
+Check the orientation and the alignment, fix as needed, then solder the rest of the pins
+  * Note that soldering the socket for U2 is optional.
 The real time clock would be more accurate without it, as the socket introduces extra capacitance.
-You may choose to solder the DS1302 directly to the PCB at this step
+You may choose to solder the DS1302 RTC IC directly to the PCB at this step
 * Solder the PLCC socket for the U1 IC.
 Make sure that the cut side of the socket aligns with the drawing on the silkscreen
-* Solder the J3 RCBus connector.
+* Solder the J3 RCBus connector
 * Solder the J2 floppy power connector.
 This connector is optional.
 You might choose to power the floppy drive(s) directly from the power supply instead
-* Solder the J1 floppy interface connector.
+* Solder the J1 floppy interface connector
-  * Note that you may need to cut or extract pin 3 from this connector to accommodate some floppy cables that have this pin position blocked.
+  * Note that you may need to cut or extract pin 3 from this connector to accommodate some floppy cables that have this pin position blocked
+* Solder the JP1 header
 * Solder the C6 capacitor.
 Pay attention to the __polarity__ – the negative side is painted white on the PCB and marked with blue.
 Note that C6 is marked as 47uF on the PCB.
-Install the supplied 10uF capacitor instead.
+Install the supplied 10uF capacitor instead
 * If a supercapacitor to be used for RTC backup, solder the C7 supercapacitor.
 Pay attention to the __polarity__ – the negative side is painted white on the PCB and marked with gray stripe.
 Note that C7 is marked as 0.22F on the PCB.
-Install the supplied 0.33F supercapacitor instead.
+Install the supplied 0.33F supercapacitor instead
 * If a CR2032 battery to be used for RTC backup, solder BT1 battery holder.
-Observe the __polarity__.
+Observe the __polarity__

 ### 3. Check your soldering work